dperrymorrow/re-bars/README.md

 - `created` triggered when the component is instantiated and prior to rendering
 - `attached` the component has been rendered and added to the DOM
-- `teardown` the component is about to be deleted, but at this point is still on the DOM
+- `detached` the component is no longer on the DOM and is being garbage collected

 > `this.$refs()` cannot be used in the created hook.
 The component is not yet on the DOM.
 If you need to do something with the component's `$refs` or DOM.
 Use the attached hook instead.